JoyTx/vimrc/README.md

 # personal vimrc
 I am a rookie Vimer.
 Enjoy vim.
-I am using it for Perl IDE.
+I am using it as Perl IDE.

 # Plugins
 1. vimfiler